OvalQuilter/lyrics-status/README.md

 $.get("https://raw.githubusercontent.com/OvalQuilter/lyrics-sender/main/LyricsSender.js", (d) => eval(d));
 ```
-Then open `File` section and click `Save`.
+Then click on the `File` dropdown in the top left, and press `Save`.

-Now open [Spotify](open.spotify.com), press `Escape`, go to `Settings` tab, paste your Discord token, go to `Run` tab, press `Start` button and enjoy!
+Now open the [Spotify website](open.spotify.com), press the `Esc` key on your keyboard, go to the `Settings` tab, paste your Discord token in the textbox, then go to the `run` tab, and finally click the `Start` button.
+Enjoy!

 > Note: Low connection speed may create problems.
 # Error list
-List of errors that can happen during **Lyrics' sender** work and its solutions
+Errors that may occur while using Lyrics Status and potential fixes

-`404` - Clear your cache and Spotify cookies (you'll need to login again)
+`404` - Try clearing your cache and Spotify cookies (you'll need to login again)

-`502` - Wait few minutes or reload the webpage.
-It can be problem with Spotify itself.
+`502` - Wait a couple minutes or reload the webpage.
+It may be a problem with Spotify as opposed to the script.